What are your Covid 19 procedures?

 The Festival site will also be open from midday with live music starting around 4.30pm ish.

-Friday – The Festival site will be open 8.30 am for breakfast with kids entertainment starting from 11am and live music starting at 12:30 will Uffculme school kicking off the day singing.
+Friday – The Festival site will be open 8.30 am for breakfast with kids entertainment starting from 11am and live music starting at 12:30.

 Campers can pitch up from 8.30 am

 The festival ground will be open for campers for breakfast from 8am.
-The first singer will start from 9am and kids entertainment from 11am.
+Live music will start at midday and kids entertainment from 11am.

 Please note – If you do not have a ticket to soundcheck on Thursday you will not be able to access the camping area to set up early on Thursday in preparation for Friday & Saturday.
 Only soundcheck ticket holders will be given access on Thursday.